juxhouse/bela-resources/POC.md

 # BELA Proof-of-Concept (POC)

-To run a BELA instance locally, to try it out, you can follow these steps.
+To run a BELA instance locally and try it out, you can follow these steps.

 ## 1. Start the BELA backend